-Both Dr Boulton, who is backed with 25 years’ experience in the navy, and Dr Evans, who has 30 years’ experience in the army, are comfortable navigating through the Department of Veteran’s Affairs system, as well as normal general practice issues.
+Both Dr Boulton, who is backed with 25 years’ experience in the navy, and Dr Evans, who has 30 years’ experience in the army, are comfortable navigating through the Department of Veterans’ Aﬀairs system, as well as with normal general practice issues.

 “We’re comfortable in a range of areas including mental health, children’s health and chronic care,” he says.

-And they agree that a key focus for them is having a face-to-face relationship with patients and having the time to listen to them.
+And they agree that a key focus for the practice is around having a face-to-face relationship with patients and having the time to listen to them.

-“We’re a practice with traditional values and quality care,” Dr Evans says.
+“We’re a practice with traditional values and quality care,” Dr Boulton says.

 Holt Medical Centre, 8 Holt Place, Holt.
 Call 6254 3324 or visit holtmedicalcentre.com

 Nurturing environment for preschoolers

 SINCE 2016, YMCA Holt Early Learning Centre on Starke Street has been providing children aged six weeks to six years with a nurturing environment, says centre director Michelle Johnson.

 As an “Exceeding National Quality Standards”-rated centre, Michelle says it delivers high-quality education and care services which incorporate the practices and principles of Magda Gerber’s RIE philosophy: “Respect for, and trust in the child to be an initiator, an explorer and a self learner.”

 “We provide an environment for the children that is physically safe, cognitively challenging and emotionally nurturing,” says Michelle.